-- Three or more reference letters (one should be from a faculty member and another from a professional supervisor)
+- Two or more reference letters from professional supervisor and a faculty member if possible

-- A statement of purpose essay (approximately 1000 words) that introduces yourself, your interests and motivations, summarizes your academic and professional career, and discusses the relevance of your recent and current activities to the OCL program
+- A statement of purpose essay (approximately 500 words) that introduces the student, their interests and motivations, summarizes their academic and professional career, and discusses the relevance of their recent and current activities to the OCL program

 The application does not require graduate test scores.